BiAPoL/napari-clusters-plotter/README.md

 ![](images/measure.png)

 Afterwards, you can save and/or close the measurement table.
 Also, close the Measure widget.
 Or if you want you can interact with labels and see which row of the table corresponds to which labelled object.
-For this, use the label picker and activate the show selected checkbox.
-Alternatively, you can also select a specific row of the table and appropriate label is displayed.
+For this, use the Pick mode in napari and activate the show selected checkbox.
+Alternatively, you can also select a specific row of the table and appropriate label is displayed (make sure that show selected checkbox is selected).

 ADD AN IMAGE WITH label picker AND the show selected checkbox displayed.